BeanyTheCoder/advice-generator-app-main/README.md

 ## Acknowledgments 🙏

-- Big thanks to [this youtube video](https://www.youtube.com/watch?v=2AfzKmgqWUE), as it helped with the Advice API usage
+- Big thanks to [this youtube video](https://www.youtube.com/watch?v=2AfzKmgqWUE), as it helped with the Advice API usage.

 ## Contact 📧